EEG analyses using Brain Vision Analyzer software

 What does the "Order" do?

 The steepness of the filter can be adjusted with the Order values (also reflecting the slope of the filter).
 A modest slope is 12 dB/Oct, which goes from complete frequency attenuation to no filtering along a long section of the spectrum.
 However, with a modest slope, the most extreme frequencies will sometimes not be entirely attenuated.
 A very strict slope of 48 dB/Oct means the filter has a steep function and therefore attenuates the frequencies strongly.
 Here, however, not existing frequencies might be added to the spectrum, causing new waves to form that were not there initially.
 The intermediate option of 24 dB/Oct is therefore often the most appropriate.
+Update: in the newest versions of the BVA software these orders (or slopes) are 2 (lowest), 4 (medium), and 8 (highest).

 Go to Transformations >> Linear Derivation